Jerry Jarrett: Various ventures (1995–2002)

 After stepping back from working in promotion, Jarrett worked as a consultant for World Championship Wrestling (WCW) and the WWF.

 In 2001, Jarrett suggested the acquisition of WCW, calculating that he could return the company to profitability by aggressively cutting costs.
 The WWF acquired the company after WCW programming on TBS and TNT was canceled.

 NWA:TNA (2002–2005)

 After the sale of World Championship Wrestling to the World Wrestling Federation and the bankruptcy of Extreme Championship Wrestling, the North American professional wrestling industry lacked a viable competitor to the WWF.
 Jerry and Jeff Jarrett attempted to fill the void.
-On May 9, 2002, they announced the formation of J Sports and Entertainment (JSE), the parent company of NWA:TNA, a new professional wrestling promotion that began airing weekly pay-per-views on In Demand on June 19.
+On May 9, 2002, they formed J Sports and Entertainment (JSE), the parent company of NWA:TNA, a new professional wrestling promotion that began airing weekly pay-per-views on In Demand on June 19.

 In October 2002, JSE sold a 72% controlling interest in NWA:TNA to Panda Energy.
 Jarrett remained part of the NWA:TNA management team until departing in late-2005 over a dispute about the direction of the company.
 In October 2005, he introduced professional wrestler Oleg Prudius to WWE, where he became Vladimir Kozlov.